-If COVID-19 and all the lockdown measures are driving you and the kids crazy, you are not alone!
-Having all international travel plans frozen due to the pandemic, many are turning to under-the-radar local destinations for some getaway.
+If staying on mainland Singapore is driving you and the kids crazy, many are turning to under-the-radar local destinations for some getaway time.
 Here’s letting you in to one of Singapore’s best-kept secret that only the adventurous knows about – island-hopping around the Southern Islands with kids.

 Sail away to the Southern Islands: St. John’s Island / Lazarus Island, Kusu Island & Sisters’ Island